 The repairer shall obtain the Customers permission to repair or fit repaired units where new parts contained in the estimate are unavailable unobtainable within a reasonable time and shall not execute the work until such permission is given.

 4. Exchange Units

-In the event of a factory reconditioned unit being fitted to replace a used unit accepted by the Repairer in part exchange, a surcharge may be made pending the manufacturer’s examination and acceptance of the used unit as fit for reconditioning within the Exchange Scheme.
-On receipt of the manufacturer’s credit note in respect of the used unit any surcharge made on the Customer will be cancelled.
+In the event of a new or factory reconditioned unit being fitted a used unit surcharge may be made pending examination and acceptance of the used unit as being fit for reconditioning within the exchange scheme.
+On receipt of the manufacturer’s credit note in respect of the used unit, any surcharge made on the customer will be cancelled less any costs incurred.